 The IRB has identified the most common omissions and deficiencies in submissions.
 Attention to these details “up front” should speed the review of your protocols.
-Please feel free to contact the IRB office for assistance or for “pre-review” of your submission documents.
+Feel free to contact the IRB office for assistance or for “pre-review” of your submission documents.

 Some submissions lack a detailed description about the consent process, including who will initially approach participants about the study.
 The recruitment section of the IRB initial application, as well as the protocol, should contain explicit details about how participants are identified and how, when, where and by whom participants are approached about participation.
 If participants are targeted based upon confidential medical information (i.e. known disease) they must be contacted through or by their health care provider or someone directly involved in their care and would reasonably be expected to have firsthand knowledge of the potential participant’s diagnosis or medical condition.